nuwave/lighthouse/UPGRADE.md

 Now, it will always be marked as non-nullable, regardless if it has a default or not.
 This prevents clients from passing an invalid explicit `null`.

-### Include field cost in `@complexity` calculation
+### Complexity calculation

-Previous to `v6`, the default query complexity calculation of fields with `@complexity` did not include the cost of the field itself - other than the default without the directive.
-In the future, a value of `1` will be added to represent the complexity more accurately.
+Previous to `v6`, overwriting the default query complexity calculation on paginated fields required the usage of `@complexity` without any arguments.
+Now, `@paginate` performs that calculation by default - with the additional change that it also includes the cost of the field itself, adding a value of `1` to represent the complexity more accurately.

-This change will increase the complexity of queries on fields using `@complexity` without a custom complexity resolver.
-If you configured `security.max_query_complexity`, complex queries that previously passed might now fail.
+Using `@complexity` without the `resolver` argument is now no longer supported.

 ### Passing of `BenSampo\Enum\Enum` instances to `ArgBuilderDirective::handleBuilder()`